A National Non-Profit Organization for over 32 years.

 Pardons Canada – Senate passes Bill C23 to tighten pardons laws

-pardons.org On June 29, 2010 the Senate approved an amended Bill C23A which will affect the laws governing the granting of a Canada Pardon.
+Pardons Canada On June 29, 2010 the Senate approved an amended Bill C23A which will affect the laws governing the granting of a pardon.
 There are a number of changes to the rules that go into affect immediately.
 Most of the changes relate to sexual offences, making it more difficult to obtain a pardon for those crimes.
 The government now

 Read More »